Outburn-IL/foob-docs/installation.md

 ```shell
 zpm:FUME> install -dev iris-fume-plugin
 ```
+*Please refer to: https://github.com/intersystems/ipm/issues/434#issuecomment-1864512242 in case of the error: "Object open failed because 'Name' key value of 'iris-fume-plugin' was not found"*

 > Installer Options
 1. Confirm or change the active namespace used for a Plugin installation.